rfajri27/rfajri27/README.md

 ###  Hi there, I'm Fajri 👋
-I'm a Final Years Student of Computational Physics at Brawijaya University
+I'm a I am a  fresh graduate from Brawijaya University, majoring in Computational Physics.

-- 👀 I’m interested in machine learning and exploring everything about data
+- 👀 I’m interested in machine learning and enjoy exploring everything about data
-- 🌱 I’m currently learning about machine learning at "Bangkit Academy 2021 led by Google, Tokopedia, Gojek & Traveloka"
+- 🌱 I'm currently learning about data analyze and try to build my portfolio

 ### Connect with me: